Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 Can I Take Sumatriptan with Alcohol?

-There’s no direct interaction between Sumatriptan and alcohol, so drinking is not strictly contraindicated.
-However, it’s best to avoid or limit alcohol during a migraine attack, as both alcohol and Sumatriptan can cause drowsiness or dizziness, which may worsen your symptoms.
+There’s no direct interaction between the drug and alcohol, so drinking is not strictly contraindicated.
+However, it’s best to avoid or limit alcohol during a migraine attack, as both alcohol and the medication can cause drowsiness or dizziness, which may drastically worsen your symptoms.

 Is Sumatriptan a Painkiller?

-No, Sumatriptan isn’t a typical painkiller like paracetamol or ibuprofen.
-It works by targeting the underlying cause of migraines in the brain, helping to relieve symptoms such as headache, nausea, and sensitivity to light or sound.
-You can take paracetamol or ibuprofen alongside Sumatriptan if extra pain relief is needed just check with your doctor or pharmacist first.
+No, it isn’t a typical painkiller like paracetamol or ibuprofen.
+It works by targeting the underlying cause of migraines directly in the brain, helping to reverse the widening of blood vessels and relieve symptoms such as headache, nausea, and sensitivity to light or sound.
+You can take paracetamol or ibuprofen alongside it if extra pain relief is needed—just check with your doctor or pharmacist first.

 What’s the Difference Between Sumatriptan and Imigran?

-Sumatriptan and Imigran work the same way to treat migraines.
-Both contain the same active ingredient, sumatriptan succinate and are equally effective.
-The main difference is that Imigran is the branded version, while Sumatriptan is the more affordable generic alternative.
+Both work the same way to treat migraines.
+They contain the same active ingredient, sumatriptan succinate and are equally effective.
+The main difference is that Imigran is the branded version, while Sumatriptan is the unbranded, more affordable generic alternative.

 Alternative Migraine Treatments